denten-books/plain-text/1-metaphor.md

 The principles of direct interaction stood against what Laurel called the "ill-formed" presence of the mediator, like JOSS in the examples above, or like the command prompt in the *Colossal Cave Adventure*.
-The computerized aide attempts to mediate between the human and the machine, where the human desire the unmediated pleasure of direct engagement [@laurel_brenda_interface_1986, 75].
-The agent takes the place of the user in a game: it swings the sword for her, takes a beating, and reports on the experience.
+The computerized aide attempts to arbitrate mediate between the human and the machine, where humans earn the unmediated "pleasure" and "catharsis" of direct engagement [@laurel_brenda_interface_1986, 75].
+The intermediary takes the place of the player in a game: it swings the sword for her, takes a beating, and reports on the experience.
 Laurel writes:

-> In the file management example, the intermediary take the form of command menus that are invoked in order to activate processes in the program that will create the desired results.
+> In the file management example, the intermediary takes the form of command menus that are invoked in order to activate processes in the program that will create the desired results.
 The user does not have the experience of pushing files around, stowing them and grabbing them, or blowing them away.
 Instead,